 35. The Saeima shall elect the President for a term of four years.

-36. The President shall be elected by secret ballot with a majority of the votes of not less than fifty-one members of the Saeima.
+36. The President shall be elected by open ballot with a majority of the votes of not less than fifty-one members of the Saeima.

 37. Any person who enjoys full rights of citizenship and who has attained the age of forty years may be elected President.
 A person with dual citizenship may not be elected President.